 1. Animals are stress reducers

 Got a stressful workload that is making your blood boil?
 A quick snuggle with your animal companion can help keep your blood pressure in check.
-Little things like petting an animal releases stress-reducing endorphins that can calm your nerves and help you focus on the task at hand.
+Little things like petting an animal release stress-reducing endorphins that can calm your nerves and help you focus on the task at hand.
 A cat’s purr is so healing that it can even reduce physical stress by triggering the body’s natural anti-inflammatory compounds.
 Sitting in a chair all day can really take its toll, but what better remedy than a purring cat in your lap?
 Numerous studies confirm that stress decreases workplace productivity.
 A little boost from a furry friend will go a long way in keeping employees productive and relaxed.

 2. They force you to take breaks

-Working continuously without a break may seem productive but the quality of your work suffers.
+Working continuously without a break may seem productive, but the quality of your work suffers.
 Small, incremental breaks will help you regain focus and get your creative juices flowing.
 Having animals around reduces the need to schedule breaks because they will occur naturally.
 If you have dogs in the office, you’ll also be forced to get up and do a little bit of exercise.
 Even a short walk around the block will stretch your muscles and loosen your joints.
 There’s no better motivator than a furry friend wagging its tail to get you out of your chair and in the fresh air for a moment.
 Besides, little breaks to spend time with your animal companion are much better than using your break time to get sucked into things like Facebook, which has an opposite, draining effect.

 3. Pets boost morale

 There’s a reason why laughter is the best medicine; it improves your mood, stretches the muscles in your face, and speeds up your heart rate in a similar way that exercise does.
 Nothing quite tickles our funny bones the way animals do, with their hilarious facial expressions, quirky personalities, and silly antics.
 Having pets around will add just the right amount of humor to boost employee morale and increase workplace productivity.
 Funny pets can also become a branding moment.
-You just need one funny animal workplace video to go viral and suddenly your company is the talk of social media.
-I mean, all it takes is one pygmy goat and suddenly your brand has reached over a million people.
+You just need one funny animal workplace video to go viral, and suddenly your company is the talk of social media.
+I mean, all it takes is one pygmy goat, and suddenly your brand has reached over a million people.

 4. Pets are a great recruiting tool

-5. Animals Encourage Team Work
+5. Animals Encourage Teamwork

-It’s important to remember that pets are living beings and while having them in the workplace offers many benefits, there are some guidelines to follow.
+It’s important to remember that pets are living beings, and while having them in the workplace offers many benefits, there are some guidelines to follow.